If you wish to have a consultation please call 303-492-5077.

 A national leader among ombuds professionals, Kirsi is also one of the founders of the Consortium on Abrasive Conduct in Higher Education (CACHE).
 CACHE is a national organization made up of leaders from all different types of higher education institutions - from Ivy League schools to large public research universities to smaller liberal arts and community colleges.
 The consortium aims to bring together university leaders from around the country to promote dialogue, research and thought leadership to resolve the problem of abrasive conduct in academia.

 Kirsi is an alumna of Bryn Mawr College and holds an MS in Counseling Psychology from California State University, Northridge.

-Liz joined the Ombuds Office as an Associate Ombuds in May 2016.
+Liz joined the Ombuds Office as an Associate Ombuds in May 2016 and was promoted to Associate Director in October 2018.
 Before joining the CU Boulder Ombuds Office, Liz served as an Arizona Assistant Attorney General, Assistant Ombudsman for the State of Arizona and Ombudsman for Apollo Education Group.
 Liz is a graduate of Gonzaga University School of Law and earned her B.S. from Northern Arizona University.
 She is a trained mediator and Certified Organizational Ombudsman Practitioner™ (CO-OP™).
-She is member of the State Bar of Arizona, International Ombudsman Association, American Bar Association’s Alternative Dispute Resolution Section and currently serves as the Vice-Chair of the Dispute Resolution Section’s Ombuds Committee.
+She is member of the State Bar of Arizona, International Ombudsman Association (IOA), and American Bar Association’s (ABA) Section of Dispute Resolution.
+Liz currently serves as the ABA Section of Dispute Resolution Budget Officer and Spring Conference Planning Co-chair as well as Chair of IOA’s CO-OP Recertification Committee.